d-rez/gbz_overlay/README.md

 This repository contains a script to display lovely slightly-transparent overlays on top of your RetroPie games and emulationstation menus

 ## What can it do?
-- adjust to the current resolution
-- gracefully shut down the Pi after 60s from when voltage goes below 3.2V
-- show a big imminent shutdown warning when the counter starts ticking
-- display battery level (charging, discharging, %, critical)
+- display battery level (Requires ADS1x15)
 - display WiFi state (connected/disconnected/disabled)
 - display Bluetooth state (connected/disconnected/disabled)
 - display under-voltage state
 - display warning if frequency-capped
 - display warning if throttling
+- adjust icons' position to current display resolution
+- gracefully shut down the Pi after 60s from when voltage goes below 3.2V
+- show a big imminent shutdown warning when the counter starts ticking

 ## What do I need to get it running?
 - [pngview](https://github.com/AndrewFromMelbourne/raspidmx/tree/master/pngview) from AndrewFromMelbourne